zulip/zulip.github.io/gsoc-ideas.md

   details on what this means, since it's basically the same idea for Android.
-This is probably the most complex project idea, since it will likely require a lot of changes to how the database works, but it'd have a big impact on how nice Zulip is for larger projects.
+This is probably the most complex project idea, since it will likely require a lot of changes to how the database works, but it'd have a big impact on how nice Zulip is for larger organizations.
 - Giving the app a really nice onboarding experience.
 Right now, we don't teach users how to use the app, logging in can involve typing your password on a phone in the absence of Google auth for the